China's Lenovo inches closer to a global tech title

 Mizuho analyst Charles Park forecasts the PC market will grow by just 3 percent this year.

-Lenovo's tablets, its LePads, will also face competition from new products, including the next versions of Amazon.com Inc's (AMZN.O) Kindle Fire and Apple Inc's (AAPL.O) iPad, as well as Google Inc's (GOOG.O) Nexus 7 and Microsoft Corp's (MSFT.O) Surface.
+Lenovo's tablets, its LePads, will also face competition from new products, including the next versions of Amazon.com Inc's Kindle Fire and Apple Inc's iPad, as well as Google Inc's Nexus 7 and Microsoft Corp's Surface.

 (Additional reporting by Vikram Subhedar; Editing by Anne Marie Roantree and Chris Gallagher)